 The Hay Plain is the flattest plain on earth.
 In dry times it looks like the surface of the moon.
 When you drive from Hay to Balranald, the Murrumbidgee River lies in the distance to your right.

 And it’s hot, very hot.
 We’re talking high 40’s in summer.
-In fact as I write this in January 2019, Hay recorded 46, 48 and 47 in the last 3 days.
+In fact as I write this, Hay recorded 46, 48 and 47 in the last 3 days.
 Yes it’s a heatwave, but not particularly unusual out there.

 The Murrumbidgee flows into the Murray, providing a significant contribution to total flow in the Murray.
 With headwaters hundreds of kilometres away in the Snowy Mountains, the Murrumbidgee is a critical water source for the Murray River system.